Yukon-Literacy-Coalition/ylc_website_v2/src/_blog-posts/2021-02-18-ylc-online-banking-simulator.md

 contentBlocks:
   - contentBlock:
       body: We just launched our new online banking simulator!
-It gives people everywhere the confidence needed to gain to start banking online.
+It gives people everywhere the opportunity to ganin the confidence needed to start banking online.
 The activities guide users through the step-by-step process to help them build familiarity with online banking features.
 It is intended to show users how to navigate some of the most common banking tasks.
       links:
         - linkObject:
             linkText: "Try it here! "